How Scotland met England

 The collision that caused the Grenvillian Himalayas was part of the formation of the Rodinia supercontinent.
 Lewis was in the middle of Rodinia; the sandstone sediment which covers the Lewisian rocks in many places (but not in Lewis) comes from the sand dunes in its desert interior.
 Rodinia survived for 300 million year, but eventually it broke up.
 One of the breaks occured 600 million year ago near the line of the Grenville mountains.
 Once more a new ocean formed.
 This ocean we know better, and we even have given it a name, Iapetus.
 Lewis found itself on the western shore of Iapetus, together with the northern part of Scotland and part of Ireland, and Canada.
 The platelet with Southern Scotland, England and the rest of Ireland was still far away, part of the opposite, eastern side of the ocean.
 A subduction zone formed on this eastern side, with volcanoes and island arcs, but the western side where Lewis was seems to have been quieter.
 When the Iapetus finally closed, the parts came together.
 Scotland emigrated across the sea to the eurasian plate, obtained asylum, (or perhaps the other way around) and the British Isles formed.
 There is still a notable stitch along the Scottish lowlands, from Edinburgh to Glasgow.
 The collision which closed the Iapetus formed the Caledonian/Appalachian mountains, ranging from what is now Norway to the southeast US.
 This was part of the formation of the most recent supercontinent, Pangea.

 But continents are as temporary as the oceans.
 Pangea broke apart, and 60 million year ago the Atlantic ocean appeared.
 (In mythology, Atlas was the son of Iapetus.)
 The break-up was accompanied by vigorous volcanism, the remnants of which are still visible on Skye, the Cave of Fingal, and of course the world famous Giants Causeway.
 This time, the Isle of Lewis ended up on the opposite time to the previous cycle, on the eastern shore.
 Mammals had by now replaced the dinosaurs of Pangea and the world was finally becoming recognizable.
 The rock that had formed 50 km deep had again re-surfaced.
 The ice ages caused more erosion, by the scraping of the thick moving glaciers, but this too passed.
 And finally, people came and hewed at the stone to build Calanais.
 It must have been back-breaking work: the gneiss is incredibly hard, as it had to be to survive for 3 billion year.
-The migrant humanity build their monuments out of rock that had traveled far, wide and deep, two refugees thrown together at the rim of the world.
+The migrant humanity build their monuments out of rock that had traveled far, wide and deep, two travelers thrown together at the rim of the world.